RocketChat/handbook/departments/security/README.md

 - If a report is valid, it is triaged and a message sent to the 3rd party acknowledging the validity of the report.
 The triage default values of HackerOne are generally acceptable, but you can modify them if they are not fitting to the case.
 - Then create an Asana task to have all the internal discussions and roadmap planning done there.
 Give the task the tag "hackerone" and set the priority according to the criticality.
 Assign it to the right internal team and set the due date according to our incident metrics.
 The report can also be triaged directly into GitHub.
 HackerOne only supports integration into a single GitHub repository per program, so we chose the Enterprise repository of Rocket.Chat because it is confidential.
 So if you want you can duplicate the issue into GitHub, but it is not recommended.
 Better to use Asana only.
 - For external discussions with the 3rd party, use HackerOne, but try to mirror all discussions in Asana (e.g. copy and paste).
-- once the vulnerability has been fixed, decide if you want to verify with the external party to double check or continue to close the issue right away.
+- Once the vulnerability has been fixed, decide if you want to verify with the external party to double check or continue to close the issue right away.
 - To close the issue, close both the task in Asana and in HackerOne.
 Ask the external party if they want the vulnerability disclosed.
 If yes, continue with the playbook for Vulnerability Disclosure.

 On a quarterly basis, the security team reviews the scope and the settings of the hackerone program.
 Our incident metrics are mirrored in HackerOne.